Marketing to over 50s

 There are some 21 million people over the age of 50 in the UK, accounting for more than a third of the population.
 They are the fastest growing demographic, enjoying longer, healthier and more active lives.
-It has been projected that around a third of babies born in 2013 could live to be 100 years old (ONS 2013).

 Crucially for businesses and marketers, people over 50 hold 80% of the country’s wealth, 60% of its savings and 40% of its disposable income.
+According to the Centre for Ageing Better, consumers over 50 in the UK spend more than £319 billion each year.

 Yet this important and diverse group is often neglected, patronised or stereotyped by organisations whose marketing is frequently focused on younger consumers (with overall less spending power).
 And often when they are targeted, they are treated as a homogenous mass with a one-size-fits-all approach.